 After becoming pregnant, and three months after turning 18, we were married.
-Two weeks later the wedding plate, cups, and rings were broken.
+My husband smashed the wedding plate and wine glasses, broke the rings, and declared the marriage over shortly afterward.

-My husband declared the marriage over.
 Then the abuse started.
-I was confused, scared and all alone.
+I was confused, scared, and all alone.
 I would spend the next 3 1/2 years in an abusive situation.
 One that felt almost impossible to escape.

-The acts of Domestic Violence is “not” the cause of Domestic Violence.
+The acts of Domestic Violence are “not” the cause of Domestic Violence.
 With that said, I will touch on some of the abuse that occurred during this time.

-He pulled a knife on me several times; my head was split open requiring over 20 stitches, threatened to kill me, threatened family members, imposed fear upon me, and didn’t allow me to bond with or to care for our children properly.
+He pulled a knife on me several times, split my head open, required over 20 stitches, threatened to kill me, threatened family members, imposed fear upon me, and didn’t allow me to properly bond with or care for our children.

-I was hit, slapped, belittled and isolated from others He abused drugs, didn’t want to work and spent six months in jail for domestic violence.
+I was hit, slapped, belittled, and isolated from others.
+My husband abused drugs, didn’t want to work, and spent six months in jail for domestic violence.

 Asking the Why Questions

-The questions that surround the words “Domestic Violence” or “Domestic Abuse” are often the same.
+The questions surrounding the words “Domestic Violence” or “Domestic Abuse” are often the same.